tetra3dprint/HemeraOdyssey/README.md

 ## What is this mod
 This is a universal one fits all mod that enabled the use of the E3D Hemera extruder on a Prusa i3 MK2/S MK2.5/S MK3/S without needing custom firmware (sort of).
 It will pass the self-test and XYZ calibration thanks to the geometry matching the stock setup but needs a minimum change to the e-steps that can be done via gcode.
+This is a very maintainable and moddable mod.
+I encourage and look forward to seeing mods and remixes!

 ## No custom firmware (sort of)???!!!
 Aside from needing to change the e-steps, this will work with stock firmware but it's not ideal.